LeLoomi/keepyourdistance/README.md

 ##### Convolution
 A convolution is used to highlight the exact position of the sent signal in the time domain.
 The sent signal is known (5 bursts of High/Low) and is convoluted with the filtered signal.
 This gives us a spike at the reception of the reflected signal.

-The 5 burst pattern makes convoluting the signal less error prone as false positives are ruled out and the timing more percise.
+The 5 burst pattern makes convoluting the signal less error prone as false positives are ruled out and the timing is more precise.

 The convolution can be done with `arm_conv_partial_f32`.
 It takes the signal that we sent, which we generated earlier.